shterrett/tokio-tutorials/README.md

 + Each connection processed by separate thread in thread pool.
 + Processing done in a future - allows requests to be processed concurrently;
   returns when future is evaluated.

+## Streams

++ Provide in-order, infinite stream processing using futures
++ Can create a `core.handle` and spwan a lightweight thread for each stream element.
+This makes work asynchronous.
++ Async, lightweight threads using `core.handle` good for io-intensive work
++ Prefer a thread pool for cpu intensive work